+October 3rd, 2024.
+The agenda was posted to the public at the east/west entrance of the Forest County Courthouse and in the office of the Forest Republican on October 3rd, 2024.
 Every effort will be made to reasonably accommodate persons with special needs.
-Please contact Kathy Fohrman at 715-478-3256 for assistances.
+Please contact Kathy Fohrman at (715) 478-3256 to address your concerns.

-GENERAL REQUIREMENTS:
+GENERAL REOUIREMENTS:

 - 1. Must be held in a location, which is reasonably accessible to the public. - 2.
 Must be open to all members of the public unless the law specifically provides otherwise.

-NOTICE REQUIREMENTS:

-- 1. In addition to any requirements set forth below, notice must also be in compliance with any other specific statute. - 2.
+NOTICE REQUIREMENTS: - 1.
+In addition to any requirements set forth below, notice must also be in compliance with any other specific statute. - 2.
 Chief presiding officer or his/her designee must give notice to the official newspaper and to any members of the news media likely to give notice to the public.